-In order to qualify as a mature student, at the time of application, a person:
+In order to qualify as a mature student, at the time of application:

-- must have five or more years of work or other non-academic experience since completing secondary school studies; and
+- the applicant must have five or more years of work or other non-academic experience since completing secondary school studies; and

 - the period of non-academic experience may include part-time, but not full time, post-secondary studies.